Isvaiyah has been a licensed pharmacist at Gadjah Mada University (Indonesia) for nine years. She earned her M.Sc. from the same university.

 Don’t use peppermint if you suffer from acid reflux or heartburn, since it can make these conditions worse.

 It is relatively easy enough to grow German chamomile yourself from seed.
 Sow the seed indoors, planting out the seedlings when the danger of frost is past.
 The plant likes a sunny situation.
 Harvest the flowers once they appear.
 They can be dried for later use.
-The plant is an annual (grows for one year, then dies), so save some seed for next year.
+The plant is annual (grows for one year, then dies), so save some seeds for next year.

 Never take any chamomile preparation if you are allergic to ragweed family.